sonata-project/SonataAdminBundle/docs/reference/security.rst

                 # permission related to the objects
                 object_permissions: [VIEW, EDIT, HISTORY, DELETE, UNDELETE, OPERATOR, MASTER, OWNER]

-Later, we will explain how to set up ACL with the ``FriendsOfSymfony/UserBundle``.
+Later, we will explain how to set up ACL with the ``SonataUserBundle``.

 Role handler
 ------------